apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO reuse clip view, but instead give a way to assign any track to a given spot, but also scatter/grid effect... and then 4 button to select them...

 - TODO envelop, instead to always calculate time ratio and do linear interpolation, could precalculate step value for each sample by using props.samplerRate to define incrementation steps...
-- TODO in waveform float sample(float* index, float freq) instead pass step increment... instead to calculate it all the time

 - TODO if step is not enable, if turning encoder step is enable.
 Todo for all seqs...